Jieyu126/Jitter/README.md

 # RV Jitter (oscillations & granulation) prediction code
-This code is for predicting RV jitter due to stellar oscillations and granulation, in terms of various sets of fundamental stellar properties.
+This code is for the predictin of RV jitter due to stellar oscillations and granulation, in terms of various sets of fundamental stellar properties.
+Details are discribed in Yu et al (2018).
+If you make use of this code in your work, please cite our paper.

+### Examples
 Example 1:

          #Generate MC samples using the model F=F(L, M, T)